This post may contain affiliate links. Please read our disclosure policy.

 Step 5: Meanwhile, cook pasta according to package directions so that it’s al dente when the Bolognese Sauce is done or shortly after.

 Step 6: Stir cream into Bolognese Sauce and scoop pasta directly from the cooking water into the sauce; gently toss to coat.
-Serve topped with grated Parmigiano-Reggiano and minced Italian parsley if desired.
+Serve topped with grated parmesan cheese (ideally Parmigiano-Reggiano) and minced Italian parsley if desired.

 - 4 ounces pancetta cut in to 1/4 inch cubes